Alert level 2 update

 - smoke nuisance complaints

-Environmental Health Officers and Trade Waste Officers are responsible for investigating incidents involving hazardous substances in public places and domestic dwellings.
+Our Environmental Health Officers and Trade Waste Officers investigate incidents involving hazardous substances in public places and domestic dwellings.

 We investigate complaints relating to health nuisances in the community.
 To report a health nuisance use our Report a Problem tool.

 Council works with the Regional Public Health unit to investigate notifiable infectious disease cases such as: